diegojramirezs7/silverservers/readme.md

 3. Create Enrollment
 - method: vi2.create_voice_enrollment("userid", "en-US", "phrase", "absolute filepath")
-- specifications: record the user saying the phrase 3 times and send 3 different requests with their corresponding file
-	- the file has to be fixed length of 5 seconds (wav format)
+- specifications: record the user saying the phrase 3 times and send 3 different requests with their corresponding file.
+The file has to be fixed length of 5 seconds (wav format)
 - sample response:
 ```json
 {"textConfidence": 71.88, "createdAt": 1581663308000, "timeTaken": "1.298s", "contentLanguage": "en-US", "text": "Never forget tomorrow is a new day", "id": 453931, "message": "Successfully enrolled voice for user with userId : usr_e10fcfd25d3c43879a827495d4653293", "responseCode": "SUCC", "status": 201}